elzik/fmsync/README.md

 ### Logging

-By default, only Information, Warnings and Errors are logged to both the console (when started on the command line) and to a file located in `C:\ProgramData\fmsync\Elzik.FmSync.WorkerYYYYMMDD.log` (in all circumstances).
+By default, only Information, Warnings and Errors are logged to both the console (only when started on the command line) and to a file located in `C:\ProgramData\Elzik\fmsync\Elzik.FmSync.WorkerYYYYMMDD.log` on Windows and `~/Library/Logs/Elzik/fmsync/Elzik.FmSync.ConsoleYYYYMMDD.log` on macOS.
 A new file will be created for each day that the tool is used and files older than 7 days are removed.

 ## Configuration

-FmSync is configured through a separate appSettings.json file for both the command line tool (`C:\Program Files\Elzik\fmsync\CommandLine\appSettings.json` by default) and the service (`C:\Program Files\Elzik\fmsync\Service\appSettings.json` by default) which contains the following sections:
+FmSync is configured through a separate appSettings.json file for both the command line tool (`C:\Program Files\Elzik\fmsync\CommandLine\appSettings.json` by default on Windows) and the service (`C:\Program Files\Elzik\fmsync\Service\appSettings.json` by default on Windows) which contains the following sections:

 ### WatcherOptions (Only applicable when running as a service)